First cycle degree in

 Programme coordinator LAURA CAVICCHIOLI

-Access Restricted
+Access 45

 Reference structures Department of comparative biomedicine and food science, School of agricultural sciences and veterinary medicine

-Call for applications (international students) - A.Y.
-2024/25:
+Call for Applications (international students) - A.Y.
+2026/27

 Find out more

-Characteristics and objectives
+Characteristics and Objectives

-From Bachelor's degree to Master's degree
+From Bachelor's to Master's Degree

 Contacts